 If you have long-lasting low back or neck pain, radiofrequency ablation may provide relief.
 Aarti Singla, MD, MBA, at Beacon Orthopaedics & Sports Medicine offers this procedure to decrease pain signals from specific nerves and help you enjoy an improved quality of life.
-Call one of the locations in Liberty Township or Cincinnati, Ohio, or book an appointment online to find out if radiofrequency ablation is an option for you.
+Call one of the locations in West Chester Township or Cincinnati, Ohio, or book an appointment online to find out if radiofrequency ablation is an option for you.

 Radiofrequency ablation is a pain management technique that uses an electrical current to heat up a small area of your nerve tissue and decrease pain signals.